-- The program settings also allow to set a password for the mail-server trough which Astrometrica sends e-mails.
+- The program settings also allow to set a password for the mail-server through which Astrometrica sends e-mails.

-Usually, for sending mails trough SMTP, no password is required.
+Usually, for sending mails through SMTP, no password is required.
 In that case, leave this field blank.

 - Build 334 corrects the porblem with the error message "No Internet connection available" that was displayed in

 build 333 in some cases even when the computer was connected to the internet.

 - Auomted USNO-B download: If you select the USNO-B1.0 star catalog, the software will now automatically connect to